Olaitan27/DSA-PROJECT-1/README.md

 ### Data Cleaning and Praparation
- During cleaning, filter tool was used to validate each column and values and and duplicate product id was removed I adopted text to columns and I copied the category to another worksheet and split them because it is a multi level category, calculated columns were created.
+ During cleaning, filter tool was usedto validate each column and values and and duplicate product id was removed I adopted text to columns and I copied the category to another worksheet and split them because it is a multi level category, calculated columns were created.
 Total potential Revenue was gotten by multiplying actual price by rating count. another calculation for price range bucket was done.

 ### Average Discount Percentage by Product Category and Number of products listed under each Category
 This is a pivot table showing the average discount percentage by product category, and number of products listed under each category